Ruth Jones (basketball): Purdue University

-Jones was head women's basketball coach at Purdue University from 1976–1986.
+Jones was head women's basketball coach at Purdue University from 1976 to 1986.
 She coached both the Purdue women's basketball team and the field hockey team.
 During her second season as head coach, the basketball team had its first winning season, with a record of 13–7.
 In the 1981–82 season, she stepped down from head field hockey coach to assistant so she could spend more time with the basketball team, and that season the basketball team won its first state championship at the Indiana Association of Intercollegiate Athletics for Women (IAIAW), going on to place third at the Midwest Association of Intercollegiate Athletics for Women (MAIAW) regional tournament.
 During the 1984–85 season, she stopped coaching field hockey completely.

 In 1986 she was named Big Ten Coach of the Year after Purdue posted its best-ever record of 16–11, with a 9–9 conference record tying for fifth place in the Big Ten.